pyenv/pyenv/plugins/python-build/README.md

 * `PYTHON_BUILD_SKIP_HOMEBREW`, if set, will not search for libraries installed by Homebrew when it would normally will.
 * `PYTHON_BUILD_USE_HOMEBREW`, if set, will search for libraries installed by Homebrew when it would normally not.
 * `PYTHON_BUILD_HOMEBREW_OPENSSL_FORMULA`, override the Homebrew OpenSSL formula to use.
+* `PYTHON_BUILD_SKIP_MACPORTS`, if set, will not search for libraries installed by MacPorts when it would normally will.
+* `PYTHON_BUILD_USE_MACPORTS`, if set, will search for libraries installed by MacPorts when it would normally not.
 * `PYTHON_BUILD_ROOT` overrides the default location from where build definitions in `share/python-build/` are looked up.
 * `PYTHON_BUILD_DEFINITIONS` can be a list of colon-separated paths that get